Exhibition “Yak, Milk and Women ― Life of Tibetan Pastoralists”

 - Tibetan Restaurant & Cafe TASHI DELEK

-- Grants-in-Aid for Scientific Research “Compilation of an ethnographic dictionary of Tibetan nomadic vocabulary based on the study of Tibetan nomads’ wisdom of living” (Principal Investigator: Izumi HOSHI (ILCAA), Research Project Number: 15H03203)
+- Grants-in-Aid for Scientific Research “Compilation of an ethnographic dictionary of Tibetan nomadic vocabulary based on the study of Tibetan nomads’ wisdom of living” (Principal Investigator: Izumi HOSHI (ILCAA), Grant Number 15H03203)

 - Joint Research Project “Study of Tibetan pastoral culture in Qinghai and its change: Based on the method of documentary linguistics”, ILCAA, TUFS